After treatment for oesophageal cancer

 You may want to see the dietitian as well.
-If you have a follow-up appointment coming up, contact the dietitian to see if you can see him or her the same day.
+If you have a follow-up appointment coming up, contact the dietitian to see if you can see the dietitian the same day.

 If you are between check-ups and have a symptom or problem that is worrying you, contact your doctor or specialist nurse for advice and to make an appointment, if necessary.

 If you become suddenly unwell and can’t contact your specialist nurse or hospital team, go to your GP or the accident and emergency department at the hospital.

 If the cancer comes back (recurrent oesophageal cancer) you may have more surgery or other treatments like chemotherapy or radiotherapy, depending on where the cancer is and your general health.
 There may also be treatments you can have as part of a clinical trial.
 Your doctor will advise you on what’s best in your situation.
 You might also find it reassuring to have another medical opinion.
 Your doctor will refer you to another specialist for a second opinion if you feel this would be helpful.

 Why does cancer come back after treatment?

 Unfortunately sometimes cancer does come back.
 This doesn’t mean that you did something wrong or that your first treatment was unsuccessful.
 Sometimes cancer cells remain in your body and start to grow again, although your doctors do all they can to prevent this.

 It can be hard to cope if you are facing cancer a second time.
 We have information on where to get emotional support, or you can talk to one of our cancer nurses in confidence by calling our Support Line or by visiting a Daffodil Centre.